fingerskier/manthra/trouble.md

-A bird was flying when a student cold storm came up and froze it's wings.
+A bird was flying when a sudden cold storm came up and froze it's wings.
 It fell to the ground.
 Along came a cow who pooped on the bird.
 The poop thawed the bird and kept it warm.